 Master of Science in Biology – Biological Sciences

 This coursework will include a minimum of 30 credit hours of graduate-level work, with at least half those hours being 6000-level courses.
 At least 21 of these hours must be in biological science courses, with up to 9 permissible hours in math, chemistry or physics.

-If you are interested in earning your Master of Education in a scientific discipline or sitting for the National Board of Medical Examiners (NBME) exam as your next step on the path to a rewarding medical career, and you are searching colleges in Mississippi to help you achieve this goal, contact us today for more information.
+If you are interested in earning your Master of Science in Biology or sitting for the National Board of Medical Examiners (NBME) exam as your next step on the path to a rewarding medical career, Mississippi College is the perfect place for you.

 We’d love to connect with you to help you begin your journey to becoming a

 Mississippi College graduate.
 Visit campus, request info, or apply today.